LJMU Graduate Futures

 LJMU Graduate Futures is a £2.4m project funded through the European Social Fund, providing opportunities to increase graduate retention through collaboration, joint-working and knowledge transfer partnerships across the Liverpool City Region eco-system.

 Our project works hand-in-hand with SMEs (under 250 employees with an annual turnover under 50m euros) to deliver funding solutions by talent matching them to our students and graduates.
-We fund this via three routes;
+We fund this via two routes:

 - Student internships – helping you to solve a particular problem in a short term 140-hour project, covering 100% of your recruitment and salary costs